pyglet/pyglet/doc/programming_guide/context.rst

         If you require an accumulation buffer, specify ``8`` for each of these attributes (the alpha component is optional, of course).
     ``aux_buffers``
-        Each auxilliary buffer is configured the same as the colour buffer.
+        Each auxiliary buffer is configured the same as the colour buffer.
-        Up to four auxilliary buffers can typically be created.
-Specify ``0`` if you do not require any auxilliary buffers.
+        Up to four auxiliary buffers can typically be created.
+Specify ``0`` if you do not require any auxiliary buffers.

-        Like the accumulation buffer, auxilliary buffers are used less often nowadays as more efficient techniques such as render-to-texture are available.
+        Like the accumulation buffer, auxiliary buffers are used less often nowadays as more efficient techniques such as render-to-texture are available.
 They are almost universally available on older hardware, though, where the newer techniques are not possible.